 Our Final Thoughts

 Greek mythology has always been popular among young men.
-Even today, it’s still one of the most searched topics on PornHub.
+Even today, it’s still one of the most searched topics on PornHub, with larger volumes than sex on craigslist.
 There’s something about Greek mythology that attracts horny men, even though they’ve probably never read a single book about it.

 So, when someone starts sharing videos of women dressed up like Greek gods and goddesses, it becomes a huge hit.
 Men love seeing beautiful women pretending to be powerful beings, and they love learning new things about the world around them.